 The Child and Adolescent Mental Health Project (CAMHP)

-Our lab partners with CAMHP in collaborative research integrating work from the research labs of Drs.
-Cindy Huang and Christine Cha to improve early detection and intervention on high risk behaviors among ethnically diverse and high-risk youth.
+Our lab partners with CAMHP in collaborative research integrating work from the research labs of Dr. Cindy Huang and Dr. Christine Cha to improve early detection and intervention on high risk behaviors among ethnically diverse and high-risk youth.

 Adapting Measures of High Risk Behaviors into the Family Check-Up